 Don’t let the early spring showers and sunbeams fool you — those long-awaited frost-free days of summer are still a good few weeks away.
 But for those of us that can’t wait to fill our planters with something pretty in the meantime, this is the perfect project for beautifying your containers.
 For early spring, the key is using plants that are cold-tolerant.
-Here, we used pansies, which are one of the only plants which are hardy enough to handle varied springtime conditions, along with curly willow and pussywillow branches.
+Here, we used pansies, which are one of the only plants which are hardy enough to handle varied springtime conditions, along with pussywillow branches which.
+Pussywillows are easy to find along ditches and at the edge of the woods – get out your pruners and snip some free branches!

 Let’s start planting!